 About the Project

 The proposed Biala Wind Farm (the Project) is located approximately 8km east of Biala and 14.5km south west of Crookwell in the Southern tablelands of NSW.
-It is owned by Beijing Jingneng Clean Energy (Australia) Holding Pty Ltd (BJCE Australia) who also own 75% of the nearby Gullen Range Wind Farm and Gullen Solar Farm.
+It is owned by Beijing Jingneng Clean Energy (Australia) Holding Pty Ltd (BJCE Australia) who also owns the nearby Gullen Range Wind Farm and Gullen Solar Farm.

 The wind farm is expected to have an installed capacity of approximately 100MW, producing enough electricity for approximately 46,000 typical homes on an average day of wind.